Rayyang800/Training-Habitat-PointNav-with-a-Custom-.glb-Scene/README.md

 b.Agent radius: 0.25 m
 c.climbing (agent_max_climb = 0.2)
-Please use the scripts provided in this repository.(genNavmesh.py)
+Please use the scripts provided in this repository.(genNavmesh.py) ⚠️ **Note**
+Please make sure to update all file paths according to your local environment.

 4. Generate a Custom PointNav Dataset
 This step creates a .json.gz dataset containing navigation episodes.